christianalfoni/impact/README.md

 <br />

-🗄️ Separate state and logic from the reconciliation loop of React
+🗄️ Write hooks without the reconciliation overhead of React

 ⚛️ Expose reactive state using signals and suspense promises

-🏗️ Composable, disposable and shared by default
+🏗️ Composable, disposable and shared by component trees

 🐛 Accessible code navigation and debugging experience